willianmga/hello-microservices/README.md

 }
 ```

-#### Query Person Query Params
+### Query Person by Query Params

-This endpoint provides the possibility to query person first name, last name or even zip code, like this.
+This endpoint provides the possibility to query person first name, last name or even zip code by givin valus to the params firstName, lastName and zipCode.
+NOTE: These parameters are optional.
+If you wish to find all people just dont put them in your request.

 Request:
 ```sh